mironleon/ara-tools/README.md

 ![image](https://user-images.githubusercontent.com/119943561/222969233-db36cf57-4df4-44ba-be09-e16c5dc8f13d.png)

+You can either combine all etappes in a single googly mymaps document, with 1 layer per etappe, and export to a single kml file which can be used to generate all the ponskaarten at once.
+Alternatively, you can use 1 mymaps document per etappe, as long as the name of the layer with the cps follows the scheme described above.
+The code will ignore all other layers which do not contain exactly two underscore characters (I know, super safe).

 ### Team names

 On team name per row.
-While the code handles very long team names gracefully, it is recommended to limit the names to a sensible 50 characters or so
+While the code handles very long team names gracefully, it is recommended to limit the names to a sensible 50 characters or so.
+Does not have to be a csv file, just 1 name per line.
+Check the input data if teams put in names with multiple lines!

 ```csv
 blabalteam